Miragon/miranum-docs/docs/components/miranum-connect/intro-miranum-connect.md

 A common use case in a business process is to send an email.
 Therefore, a developer usually needs to write some piece of integration to an email server or a no-code tool can be used in order to do so automatically.
 Nevertheless, a quickly implemented interface or no/low-code solution can quickly create dependencies to the technical environment.
 Suddenly, you find yourself tight into a vendors environment or with non-reusable probably redundant connectors.
-Miranum-Connect wants to eliminate exactly this problem!
+Miranum-Connect eliminates exactly this problem!

 To do so it uses a hexagonal architecture.
 At its core we find domain entities and use-cases which represent our business.
 Outside, we find various adapters which are inwards and outwards facing.
 Given the rule of clean architecture, all dependencies